 - Three pyramids in Mexico, Mayapan and Ek’ Balam

-The question is: What is the probability that 70 of the randomly selected global 552 (ancient) structures are coincidentally oriented to the current geographic pole (within a range of 3 degrees)?
-The probability is 1 to 1.79×1021, which is an incredibly small chance.
+The question is: What is the probability that 90 of the randomly selected global 912 (ancient) structures are coincidentally oriented to the current geographic pole (within a range of 3 degrees)?

 What does that mean?
 It means that the orientation of many structures to the geographic North pole is NOT coincidental.
 Hence, it was done intentionally.
 The reason?
 Why is the White House perfectly oriented to the Cardinals?
-Or why is the Taj Mahal perfectly cardinally oriented?
+Or why are the Taj Mahal and the pyramids of Giza perfectly cardinally oriented?
 Or why is the Vatican cardinally oriented?
 Or why are most observatories cardinally oriented?

 Structures of Power Are Often Cardinally Oriented